emilyvertosick/Statistics-Course/docs/05-week5.md

 ## F-statistic:  29.6 on 3 and 30 DF,  p-value: 4.241e-09
 ```

 The first column of numbers listed under "Coefficients" are the coefficients.
 You can interpret this as follows: start with 138.7 degrees of range of motion (the intercept or constant).
 Then add 2.85 if the patient is a woman, and take away 0.436 degrees for every year of age.
-Find, add 0.669 degrees for every degree of range of motion the patient had before the trial.
+Finally, add 0.669 degrees for every degree of range of motion the patient had before the trial.

 Let's take a single patient: a 54 year old woman with a range of motion of 301 before treatment.
 Her predicted range of motion afterwards is 138.7 + 2.85 - 0.436\*54 + 0.669\*301 = 319.5.
 Her actual figure was 325, so we predicted quite well for this patient.
 You can get R to do this automatically using the `augment` function from the `broom` package.